 Knowing the quantity of spores in soil rather than a simple presence/absence result allows for evaluating field distribution of spore infestation and helps to assess the risk of disease manifestation.

 Specificity of detection of the target DNA is accomplished by using custom primers and probes that are based on the DNA sequence which is unique to Plasmodiophora brassicae alone.

-Real-time PCR does not require extra steps, like gel-electrophoresis, which allows us to complete rush analysis in as little as 2 days.
-Our regular turn-around-time is five days.
+Real-time PCR does not require extra steps, like gel-electrophoresis, which enables us to complete analyses in as little as 2 days.